-Most of us were taught in high school science class that we inherit our eye color from our parents, and that brown eye color is dominant and blue is recessive (so two parents with blue eyes cannot have a child with brown eyes because neither parent carries the dominant form of the gene for brown eyes).
+Most of us were taught in high school science class that we inherit our eye color from our parents, and that brown eye color is dominant and blue is recessive.
+That would mean that two parents with blue eyes cannot have a child with brown eyes because neither parent carries the dominant form of the gene for brown eyes.

 But it turns out the story is more complicated than that.

 The reason many white, non-Hispanic babies are born with blue eyes is that they don't have the full amount of melanin present in their irises at birth.
-In the first few years of life, more melanin often develops in the iris, causing blue eyes to turn green, hazel or brown.
+In the first few years of life, more melanin may accumulate in the iris, causing blue eyes to turn green, hazel or brown.

 Babies whose eyes turn from blue to brown develop significant amounts of melanin.
 Those who end up with green eyes or hazel eyes develop a little less.

-Babies of African-American, Hispanic and Asian ethnicities usually are born with dark eyes that stay brown throughout life.
-This is because these individuals naturally have more melanin in their eyes and skin, compared with non-Hispanic whites.
+Babies of African-American, Hispanic and Asian ethnicities are usually born with dark eyes that stay brown throughout life.
+This is because these individuals naturally have more melanin in their eyes and skin.

-Remember, there are no blue, green or hazel pigments in the eye.
-Eyes merely have different amounts of melanin, which is dark brown.
+There are no blue, green or hazel pigments in the eye.
+Eyes merely have different amounts of melanin, which is a dark brown pigment.

 So how can a dark brown pigment create blue, green or hazel eyes?
 This is possible because of two processes: